OOHC Transition policies, procedures and tools

 Supporting victims of crime

 NGO OOHC service providers have specific responsibilities towards victims of crime under the NSW Charter of Victims Rights.
-The Supporting victims of crime guidelines, Supporting victims of crime: Information for OOHC NGO caseworkers factsheet, and Working with victims of crime eLearning module are designed to provide assistance to NGO OOHC service providers in meeting their responsibilities to victims of crime.
+The Supporting victims of crime guidelines, Supporting children and young people in out-of-home care who are victims of crime - caseworkers factsheet, and Working with victims of crime eLearning module are designed to provide assistance to NGO OOHC service providers in meeting their responsibilities to victims of crime.

 Individual guides and a flowchart that clearly outline the five steps for smooth and consistent transition across the state are now available for carers, non-government agencies and Community Services staff.